yurakas97/dapp/README.md

 This project uses ERC20, and ERC721 token standards, oppenZeppelin lib. and custom solydity smart-contracts.

 **The key idea** is to mint the original NFT based on randomly gotten jokes on the Optimism network, and write that joke as metadata of the NFT.
 Then user could bridge the NFT to the BASE network through IBC channel.
-The process of bridging means sending a packet with joke info to the BASE and automatically minting a new NFT with the same metadata, while the original one is burned.
+The process of bridging means sending a packet with the user's wallet address, and joke as a string (from saved mapping in a smart contract by token ID or through IBC as well) to the BASE and automatically minting(after the packet receiving) a new NFT with the same metadata, while the original one is burnt.

 **Proof of interaction**: